raksooo/poppin/README.md

 # Poppin'
 Poppin' is a module for awesome wm which allows the user to toggle a client.
-You could for example have a client which appears on a keyboard shortcut and dissappears when the shortcut is pressed again.
+You could for example have a client which appears on a keyboard shortcut and toggles when the shortcut is pressed again.
+Poppin' clients are persistent between awesome restarts.

 ## Download
 ```sh